chef/chef-web-docs/chef_master/source/ctl_chef_shell.rst

 .. tag chef_shell_summary

-..
-This file describes a command or a subcommand for Knife.
-..
-This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 chef-shell is a recipe debugging tool that allows the use of breakpoints within recipes. chef-shell runs as an Interactive Ruby (IRb) session. chef-shell supports both recipe and attribute file syntax, as well as interactive debugging features.

 .. end_tag